ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 </details>

 **Warning:** this (p)review will focus on general hardware/software topics with server/NAS use cases only in mind.
-So if you're after 'Linux desktop experience', gaming, Android or similar stuff you can stop to read right now :)
+So if you're after 'Linux desktop experience', gaming, Android or similar stuff you can stop reading right now :)

    * [Overview](#overview)
    * [Quick performance assessment](#quick-performance-assessment)